 - Roasted Ginger Is the Flavor Hit We Never Saw Coming by Bon Appetit

-For a more classic use of ginger, try this lightly sweet, warmly spiced Gingerbread Biscotti recipe.
-It’s fun and easy to prepare despite the two-step baking process, and wonderful to enjoy with tea, cider, coffee or hot chocolate any time of year.
+- For a classic use of ginger, try this lightly sweet, warmly spiced Gingerbread Biscotti recipe.
+It’s fun and easy to prepare despite the two-step baking process, and wonderful to enjoy with tea, cider, coffee, or hot chocolate any time of year.

 © 2019 Love + Craft Kitchen, LLC, All Rights Reserved